NZMSA/2016-Module-2/5. Typescript/readme.md

 notSure = false;
 ```

-And if your not familar there is the type `void` which means nothing.
+And if you’re not familiar there is the type `void` which means nothing.
 This is good when functions do not return anything and just do something.
 ```TypeScript
 function warnUser(): void {
     alert("This is my warning message");